Polish Diabetes Association

 At the beginning, in the 1980s, the association helped to provide diabetics with basic medications, equipment, and even food (food was rationed then).

-At present, the mission, aims and goals of the Polish Diabetes Association include first of all:
+At present, the mission, aims and goals of the Polish Diabetes Association include first and foremost:

-- diabetes education in its broad sense (lectures, seminars, meetings, conferences, books, magazines, leaflets, individual counselling, web page)
+- diabetes education in its broad sense (lectures, seminars, meetings, conferences, books, magazines, leaflets, individual counselling, web page, Facebook, Twitter);

 - monitoring the level of diabetes care in the country, trying to improve the standards and access to modern medications and treatment;